insolor/async-tkinter-loop/README.md

 Implementation of asynchronous `mainloop` for tkinter, the use of which allows using `async` handler functions.
 It is intended to be as simple to use as possible.
-No fancy unusual syntax or constructions - just use an alternative function instead of `root.mainloop()` and wrap asynchronous handlers into helper functions.
+No fancy unusual syntax or constructions - just use an alternative function instead of `root.mainloop()` and wrap asynchronous handlers into a helper function.

 Based on ideas from: